Depression, the Thyroid, and Hormones

 What Do Hormones Have to Do With Depression?

-Levels of hormones, such as those produced by the thyroid gland, can be factors in depression.
+Levels of certain hormones, such as those produced by the thyroid gland, can be factors in depression.
 In addition, some symptoms of depression are associated with thyroid conditions.
 The same is true about conditions related to the menstrual cycle, such as premenstrual syndrome (PMS), perimenopause, and menopause.

 Because there is this connection between depression symptoms and other medical conditions, blood tests are often ordered to avoid a misdiagnosis.
 It is important to note that you can have both depression and thyroid conditions at the same time.
 It is also possible to have depression and menstruation-related symptoms.